Assault and Battery

 When it comes to defenses, keep in mind that no two cases are alike.
 If you have been charged with assault or battery and believe you have a defense, it may be best to speak with an experienced criminal defense attorney about the specifics of your case.

 If you’re facing a criminal charge, chances are you are anxious about your future.
 Hiring a lawyer you trust can make all the difference.
 Our legal team can explain your options, answer your questions, and help you build a case.
 Let us step in to fight for you.
-Call The Law Offices of Daniel J. Fernandez, P.A. at (813) 229-5353 today.
+Call The Law Office of Daniel J. Fernandez, P.A. at (813) 229-5353 today.